 3. Save Your Skin

 If you use a chemical-based soap, chances are it contains some synthetic chemicals that could be harmful to your skin.
-Triclosan is an anti-bacterial chemical often found in soaps and toothpaste can cause irritation to the skin.
-Formaldehyde a preservative found in many soaps and cosmetics is usually found in small concentrations, however, it can cause allergic reactions and skin rashes in some.
+Triclosan is an anti-bacterial chemical often found in soaps and toothpaste can cause skin irritation.
+Formaldehyde, a preservative found in many soaps and cosmetics is usually found in small concentrations, however, it can cause allergic reactions and skin rashes in some.
 Not what you had in mind when you lather up your soap right?

 An eco-friendly soap is suitable not just for those with sensitive skin but for anyone who wants to protect it.
 A naturally produced bar of eco-friendly soap will leave the skin more hydrated without any risk of exposure to potentially harsh toxic chemicals.